 - USPA Safety & Training Advisor

-- Member of WSN Pro Team (an all female demonstration team)
+- Member of WSN ‘s Highlight Pro Skydiving team (an all-female demonstration team)

 - Organizer for 2 upcoming World Records (2-Point VSWR; and 100-Way WVWR)